 A Message from Our President/CEO

 This was especially true last year.
-Government grants remain our biggest funding source.
-Yet there’s always a significant difference between what grants cover and what it takes to serve vulnerable people well.
-Our donors made the difference.
-You ensured we had no gaps in service for people with intellectual and developmental disabilities, veterans in crisis, adoptive families, at-risk youth, children with incarcerated parents and more.
+Government grants remain our biggest funding source yet there is always a significant difference between what grants cover and what it takes to serve vulnerable people well.
+Our donors make the difference.
+You ensured we had no gaps in service for people with intellectual and developmental disabilities, veterans in crisis, adoptive families, at-risk youth, children with incarcerated parents, and others.

-Your support will help us continue to do great things with programs that have received renewed funding.
-This includes our acclaimed Veterans Services program, our Residential Re-entry program for prisoners and new block grants for affordable housing.
+Again, your support will help us continue to do great things with programs that have received renewed funding.
+This includes our acclaimed Veterans Services programs, our Residential Re-entry program for prisoners, and new block grants for affordable housing.

-How is Volunteers of America able to do so much with your gifts?
-One reason is our skilled, committed staff.
+Because we have such a highly skilled and committed staff, Volunteers of America can do so much with your gifts.
 Our employees remain the “heart and soul” of our mission because of how well they serve others.

 We hope you are as inspired as we are about the impact Volunteers of America makes in our communities.
 If you aren’t involved, join us.
 Your support, no matter how big or small, can mean everything in the life of a person in need.